CSBiology/FSharpGephiStreamer/PULL_REQUEST_TEMPLATE.md

-Thank you for contributing to BioFSharp.
+Thank you for contributing to FSharpGephiStreamer.
 Please take the time to tell us a bit more about your PR.

 **Please reference the issue(s) this PR is related to**